plabayo/venndb/README.md

 like these can be large and should be both fast and compact.

-For the limited usecases where `venndb` can be applied to, ithas less dependencies and is faster then traditional choices, such as a naive implementation or a more heavy lifted dependency then _Sqlite_.
+For the limited usecases where `venndb` can be applied to, it has less dependencies and is faster then traditional choices, such as a naive implementation or a more heavy lifted dependency such as _Sqlite_.

 > See [the benchmarks](#benchmarks) for more information on this topic.